Vashistha-1802/QuantumQrew/README.md

    Run the following command to create your SuperAGI agent.
 Replace `{{URL}}` with the actual API endpoint URL.
     # Run the curl command for creating the agent
-    # QuantumQrew SuperAGI Agent

-Welcome to the QuantumQrew SuperAGI Agent! 🚀

-This repository provides a tool that leverages a custom SuperAGI agent to automate the process of summarizing web content.
-The agent is designed to generate accurate and insightful summaries, which are delivered directly to your inbox.

-## Getting Started

-To utilize the QuantumQrew SuperAGI Agent, follow these steps:

-### Create Agent

-Run the following command to create your SuperAGI agent.
-Replace `{{URL}}` with the actual API endpoint URL and provide a meaningful name for your agent.

 ```bash
 curl --location -g '{{URL}}/api/v1/agent' \
 --header 'X-API-Key: YOUR_API_KEY' \